 “I would always arrive with the intention of staying.
 And even then I wouldn’t stay.
 I don’t understand what the word for is for.
 Being useful is of no use to me.”

-For most of us, this word escapism boils down to entertainment – books, video games, action films – something that distracts us.
+For most of us, the word escapism boils down to entertainment – books, video games, action films – something that distracts us.
 Most of us do not escape our lives literally; run away and just keep running as often and as frequently as we please.
 Some of us do.
 I do, as it happens.
 I have spent my twenties living in six different countries so far.
 It’ll be seven before I hit 29, and it could well be ten before 30 creeps around the corner.
 As such, the nameless protagonist of All My Goodbyes resonated with me, at least in spirit, in a very real, almost tangible way.

 Our protagonist is an Argentinian woman who has spent her youth in uncomfortable restlessness; as the narrative describes, she could hardly bare to spend too long in a single room or perched upon a single chair.
 At twenty-three, she flees the country and begins a decade-long cycle of settling, working, falling in love, and fleeing once more, spending no more than two years in one country.
 The bulk of the narrative explores her time in the German cities of Heidelberg and Berlin, her youth in Buenos Aires, and her return to Argentina – Patagonia specifically.